Fluid Dynamics#

 🦉 Test using

-call is just a Bounce
+move(n,obstacle) call is just a bounce then move_density.

 🦉Write this function and test!